 - projectile outside the field of view (i.e. may need further imaging)

-- assessment of internal injuries including involvement of critical structures, active haemorrhage, etc.
+- assessment of internal injuries including involvement of critical structures, active hemorrhage, etc.

-- consider the possibility of embolised fragments/shot pellets
+- consider the possibility of embolized fragments/shot pellets

-May be useful for diagnosis, haemostasis and infrequently the management of embolised fragments.
+May be useful for diagnosis, hemostasis and infrequently the management of embolized fragments.